brunoalves-dev/brunoalves-dev/README.md

 <main>
   <div>
     I'm a Full-stack Web Developer passionate about creating unique web experiences.
 I want to be able to work on meaningful projects that have a positive impact on the world.
-    I love sharing my knowledge with others as well as learn from others, I'm currently building my blog to share my path and knowledge because who knows, perhaps I can help a younger me somewhere out there in the world.<br/>
+    I love sharing my knowledge with others as well as learning from others, I'm currently building my blog to share my path and knowledge because who knows, I can help a younger me somewhere out there in the world.<br/>
     When I'm not coding, you can find me geeking about photography, gaming and making game prototypes, making music.
   </div>
   <br/>
   <div>
     <ul>
       <li>🔭 I’m currently working on my new portfolio & blog!</li>
-      <li>🌱 I’m currently learning <b>Three.js, WebGL, Payload, GitHub Actions</b> while improving my programming fundamentals in Computer Science with Harvard's CS50X and other means</li>
+      <li>🌱 I’m currently learning <b>React Query, Three.js, WebGL, Payload, GitHub Actions</b> while improving my programming fundamentals in Computer Science with Harvard's CS50X and other means</li>
       <li>💬 Ask me about anything related to <b>Javascript, React, Typescript, and CSS</b>!</li>
       <li>🤔 I’m looking to start using Github more!</li>
       <li>📫 How to reach me <a href="mailto:brunoamerico.dev@gmail.com">brunoamerico.dev@gmail.com</a></li>